-Rain is droplets of water that are condensed as a result of evaporation that takes place during the water cycle which causes the formation of clouds.
-Hence, rains occur due to the formation of clouds.
+Rain is droplets of water that are condensed as a result of evaporation.
+During the water cycle formation of clouds takes place.
+Rain is also called precipitation.

 How Are Clouds Formed?

 Clouds are formed as a result of water molecules arising from the earth’s surface through evaporation by the sun as they weigh less.
-These water vapours cool down as they reach higher altitudes and stop escalating once they reach saturation known as the frost point.
+These water vapours cooldown on reaching higher altitudes and stop escalating once they reach saturation known as the frost point.
 Droplets now float in the air and form clusters with other droplets, finally combining to form huge water masses which appear to us as clouds.

 The Water Cycle